Eschatologue/CM_wiki/docs/class/ranger/index.md

 ### Level 14: Nature's Veil

 You invoke spirits of nature to magically hide yourself.
-As a :rsc-b: Bonus Action, you can give yourself the ^^Invisible^^ condition until the end of your next turn.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can give yourself the ^^Invisible^^ condition until the end of your next turn.

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.